IlyasMoutawwakil/py-txi/README.md

 ## Usage

-Py-TGI is designed to be used in a similar way to vLLM.
+Py-TGI is designed to be used in a similar way to Transformers API.
+We use `docker-py` (instead of a dirty `subprocess` solution) so that the containers you run are linked to the main process and are stopped automatically when your code finishes or fails.
 Here's an example of how to use it:

 ```python
 from py_tgi import TGI